Kerb It! Recycle It! The burgundy bin recycling scheme.

 Plastic bags, carrier bags or cellophane wrapping - these can be recycled at some supermarkets.

-Cartons (Tetra Pak) such as from UHT milk, fruit juices etc. - these can be recycled household recycling centres.
+Waxed Cartons such as from UHT milk, fruit juices, soup etc. - these can be recycled household recycling centres.
+From 1st November 2015, residents can recycle these via the burgundy bins - please place in the main part of the burgundy bin.

 Light bulbs, broken glass, mirrors, windows - these can be recycled at household recycling centres.